Dathalind/dathalind.github.io/_posts/2023-10-17-emotet-analysis.md

 The workbook file seems to have a huge amount of data, encrypted or machine code that is not able to be analyzed much further right now.
 We do see the string `“MZ”` come up in multiple places, but its hard to say if that actually signifies an executable packed in this file.

-* Going back and checking with DetectItEasy, all 3 new files are classified as “Binary”.
+* Going back and checking with DetectItEasy, all 3 new files are classified as `“Binary”`.

 * The Workbook appear to be the contents we extracted from the original xls file.